techcodedu/Prroject_1_Requirments/Finalizing and Reviewing Orders.md

-# Finalizing and Reviewing Orders
+# Step 5 Finalizing and Reviewing Orders

 ### Updating the UI with "Order Now" Button